How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 HDB loan or bank loan — which is better?

-The HDB loan’s edges: zero cash downpayment, 80% LTV, and the option to switch to a bank loan later (the reverse is not allowed).
+The HDB loan’s edges: zero cash downpayment (full 25% can be CPF OA), 75% LTV (same as bank loan since 20 Aug 2024), and the option to switch to a bank loan later (the reverse is not allowed).
 Bank loans offer lower rates — from 1.40% p.a. fixed in 2026 versus 2.6% — but need 5% cash and active refinancing after the lock-in.
 Full breakdown: HDB loan vs bank loan.
 For a side-by-side downpayment and CPF cashflow comparison, see the Singapore Mortgage Free Report.

 Do I need a mortgage broker to buy an HDB flat?